1991–92 Utah Jazz season

 The 1991–92 Utah Jazz season was the 18th season for the Utah Jazz in the National Basketball Association, and their 13th season in Salt Lake City, Utah.
-It was also their first season playing at the Delta Center.
+This for the first time since 1979-80 season Darrell Griffith was not on the opening day roster.
+It was also the team's first season playing at their new arena, the Delta Center.
 The Jazz had the 21st overall pick in the 1991 NBA draft, and selected point guard Eric Murdock out of Providence College.
-The team played around .500 basketball with a 7–6 start to the regular season.
-In late November, the Jazz traded their long-time forward, and sixth man Thurl Bailey to the Minnesota Timberwolves in exchange for Tyrone Corbin.

-In December, during a home game against the Detroit Pistons, Karl Malone committed a flagrant foul on Isiah Thomas, in which Malone hit Thomas's forehead with his elbow, and Thomas had to receive 40 stitches; Malone was suspended for one game.
-The Jazz held a 31–18 record at the All-Star break, and won their final seven games of the season, finishing in first place in the Midwest Division with a 55–27 record, and earning the second seed in the Western Conference.
-The team qualified for their ninth consecutive trip to the NBA playoffs.
+The Jazz played around .500 in winning percentage with a 7–6 start to the regular season.
+In late November, the team traded their long-time forward, and sixth man Thurl Bailey to the Minnesota Timberwolves in exchange for Tyrone Corbin.
+With the addition of Corbin, the Jazz held a 31–18 record at the All-Star break, posted a six-game winning streak in February, and won their final seven games of the season.
+The Jazz finished in first place in the Midwest Division with a 55–27 record, and earned the second seed in the Western Conference; the team qualified for the NBA playoffs for the ninth consecutive year.

-Malone averaged 28.0 points, 11.2 rebounds and 1.3 steals per game, and was named to the All-NBA First Team, while Jeff Malone finished second on the team in scoring averaging 20.2 points per game, and John Stockton provided the team with 15.8 points, 13.7 assists and 3.0 steals per game, leading the league in assists for the fifth consecutive season, as he was named to the All-NBA Second Team, and to the NBA All-Defensive Second Team.
-In addition, Blue Edwards contributed 12.6 points per game, while off the bench, Corbin played a sixth man role, averaging 9.0 points and 5.8 rebounds per game in 69 games with the Jazz after the trade, Mike Brown provided with 7.7 points and 5.8 rebounds per game, undrafted rookie small forward David Benoit contributed 5.6 points and 3.8 rebounds per game, and starting center Mark Eaton averaged 3.3 points, 6.1 rebounds and 2.5 blocks per game.
+Karl Malone averaged 28.0 points, 11.2 rebounds and 1.3 steals per game, and was named to the All-NBA First Team, while Jeff Malone finished second on the team in scoring averaging 20.2 points per game, and John Stockton provided the team with 15.8 points, 13.7 assists and 3.0 steals per game, leading the league in assists for the fifth consecutive season, as he was named to the All-NBA Second Team, and to the NBA All-Defensive Second Team.
+In addition, Blue Edwards contributed 12.6 points per game, while off the bench, Corbin played a sixth man role, averaging 9.0 points and 5.8 rebounds per game in 69 games after the trade, Mike Brown provided with 7.7 points and 5.8 rebounds per game, undrafted rookie small forward David Benoit contributed 5.6 points and 3.8 rebounds per game, and starting center Mark Eaton averaged 3.3 points, 6.1 rebounds and 2.5 blocks per game.

-During the NBA All-Star weekend at the Orlando Arena in Orlando, Florida, Malone and Stockton were both selected for the 1992 NBA All-Star Game, as members of the Western Conference All-Star team.
+During the NBA All-Star weekend at the Orlando Arena in Orlando, Florida, Karl Malone and Stockton were both selected for the 1992 NBA All-Star Game, as members of the Western Conference All-Star team.
 In addition, Stockton also participated in the NBA Three-Point Shootout.
-Malone also finished in fourth place in Most Valuable Player voting.
+Karl Malone finished in fourth place in Most Valuable Player voting, while Stockton finished tied in twelfth place; Malone also finished tied in sixth place in Defensive Player of the Year voting, while Corbin finished tied in fourth place in Sixth Man of the Year voting, and head coach Jerry Sloan finished tied in ninth place in Coach of the Year voting.